maxxiimo/the-front-end-manifesto/mobile-foundation.md

 Personally I like to separate concerns but include responsive design within this separation since there is no one size fits all in mobile, so I tend to use option three.
 I'm not alone in this thinking:

 > Now, oftentimes, people think about device detection as a "one or the other" sort of thing.
-Either you�re doing responsive design or you�re using device detection to route people to separate templates, and that you would choose one of those two options; you wouldn�t build something that uses both.
-But we�ve actually combined responsive design with server-side detection quite a bit.
+Either you’re doing responsive design or you’re using device detection to route people to separate templates, and that you would choose one of those two options; you wouldn’t build something that uses both.
+But we’ve actually combined responsive design with server-side detection quite a bit.

-\- [Jason Grigsby � Mobile-First Responsive Design][Jason Grigsby]
+\- [Jason Grigsby – Mobile-First Responsive Design][Jason Grigsby]

 I don't think an all or nothing approach really makes sense as a rule of thumb.
 Let the situation dictate the solution.
 Here are some thoughts on option 1 versus option 2: